Sort by

 -

-Engineering, or Mechatronics Your education must correspond to a five-year Norwegian degree program, where 120 credits are obtained at master's level You must have a strong academic background from your
+criteria professionally relevant background in Mechanical Engineering, Marine Engineering, or Mechatronics education must correspond to a five-year Norwegian degree program, where 120 credits are obtained

 -